55 Animals Found in Lakes

 This small waterbird is typically seen perched on branches or logs near the water’s edge, waiting for unsuspecting prey to pass by.

 It has a long neck, pointed bill, and distinctive green and rust-colored feathers.
-They feed primarily on fish but eat frogs, insects, and crustaceans.
+It feeds primarily on fish but also eats frogs, insects, and crustaceans.

 45. Egret